 “Two thirds of my food is raw.
 This takes great energy to digest.
-So that my metabolism will not lose power, I eat four ounces of protein, and have a shake each day made from avocado, almond butter, frozen tea cubes, crushed.
+So that my metabolism will not lose power, I eat four ounces of protein, and have a shake each day made from avocado, almond milk, frozen tea cubes.
 I will teach it to you, when we’re in the kitchen this afternoon.
-But you see, that if you needed potassium, or if you needed selenium, and could only gain a very small dose at a time, your body would crave—like a thirst—all the food it could take in, until you had got enough.”
+But you see, that if you needed potassium, or if you needed selenium, and you could gain only a very minute dose at a time, your body would crave—like a thirst—all the food it could take in, until you had got enough.”

-“However,” Toby said, strolling along to stand next to his wife, “for the supermarket shopper, or the restaurant diner, getting enough may be impossible.
+“However.”
+Toby strolled to stand next to his wife.
+“For the supermarket shopper, or the restaurant diner, getting enough may be impossible.
 Jackie…you had asked about the cages.
-Yes, the plant kingdom is most susceptible, more so even than we ourselves, to microwave sickness.
-The air around us, even as we stand here, teems with radio transmissions, coming from across the spectrum of frequencies, and from every direction…and this, of course, is radiation.
-It is terribly unhealthy.”
+Yes, the plant kingdom is most susceptible, more so even than ourselves, to microwave sickness.
+The air around us, even as we stand here, teems with radio transmissions, from across the spectrum of frequencies, and from every direction.
+And these, of course, are radiation.
+The invisible assault is terribly unhealthy.”

 It made sense.
-Even at about the time he’d had his third ear infection, there’d been stuff out there, some public debate, as Perry recalled, about overtreatment.
-He’d been a fat kid by the sixth grade—not just chubby, as his Mom said, but to his own mind, gross—struggling on stairs, goggled at with exasperation by adults, who seemed to think he could work harder.
+Even about the time he’d had his third ear infection, stuff was out there, some public debate about overtreatment.
+Perry had been a fat kid by the sixth grade, not just chubby, like his Mom said, but to his own mind gross…struggling on stairs, goggled at with exasperation by adults, who seemed to think he could work harder.
 At something.

-Maybe it was the amoxicillin.
+Maybe it had been the amoxicillin.
 Maybe he starved for trace elements ground into pepperoni sausage, some mineral in a cow’s fodder that could find its way into a bacon cheeseburger.
 Maybe he was stuffing his face when the answer was just a pill.

 Face red and half turned away, Jason got the words out.
 “There’s some people, who are like, stalking you.
-They take vids…um…you know, like when they see you out someplace.
-So like, they send an alert, and they invite people to watch you…getting in the van, or something.”
+They take vids…um…you know, like when they see you out someplace, and… So like, they send an alert, they invite people to watch you…getting out of the van, or whatever.”

 The impact hadn’t landed all at once.
-For a few days, he hadn’t needed to go anywhere, and Perry from long habit did his shopping at the earliest hour.
-The Wal-Mart parking lot at seven a.m. was sparsely filled; he could get his van into a handicapped space, and taking the time it took, clamber out.
-Which was the tough part, exiting on the passenger side without holding up traffic, and yielded not-always-predictable results.
-He’d had the van modified with a bench seat, set back from the steering wheel.
-He had a rubber-footed step and a cane he used, because it was hard otherwise to get leverage.
+For a few days, he hadn’t needed to go anyplace, and Perry from long habit did his shopping at the earliest hour.
+The Walmart parking lot at seven a.m. was sparsely filled; he could get his van into a handicapped space, and taking the time it took, clamber out.
+Which was the tough part, to exit on the passenger side without holding up traffic—and yielded not-always-predictable results.
+The van was modified with a bench seat, well back from the steering wheel, pedal extensions.
+He had a stepstool with rubber grips, and a cane he used, because it was hard otherwise to get leverage.

-He had learned that of the two evils, there was no lesser choice—he could buy a few things, and turn up shopping often, imagine someone’s saying (it was not much to imagine a thing he’d heard in reality): “Fat dude’s back.”
-Or he could buy two or three weeks’ worth all at once.
-“Check out that shit load of pizzas!”
+Or buy two or three weeks’ worth at once.
+“Check out that shitload of pizzas!”
 There was a laugh, a snigger, that went with these comments, and Perry had come to know this, too.

 So he was familiar with this particular devil.

-But then, he’d always had his home as a haven, and could choose to shut the door when he preferred being alone.
+But he had always had his house as a haven, and could shut the door when he preferred being alone.

-His nephew’s information had given Perry a sense of being under the eyeball at all times, and had raised a scary possibility.
+His nephew’s information had given Perry a sense of being under the eyeball, and raised a scary possibility.
 For these people, cruelty wasn’t mere opportunism—it was activism, obsession.
 A thing they sought when they weren’t getting any.
-And of course, if there were people like that, Perry knew himself vulnerable, horribly vulnerable.
+And if there were people like that, Perry knew himself vulnerable, horribly vulnerable.

 (2017, Stephanie Foster)